lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 There is more you can do with pivot tables, like storing `created_at` and `updated_at` timestamps on them.
 If this is something you need, read the [retrieving intermediate table columns section](https://laravel.com/docs/5.2/eloquent-relationships#many-to-many) in the docs.

 ### Many to many polymorphic relationships
 Now let's get even more crazy, imagine you have articles and videos which both are tagged using tags that are stored in the tags table.
-A many to many relationship would not work, because eloquent does not know which of the two is the owning model for a particular entry.
-So we use the same idea we used for polymorphic relationships and combine it with the pivot table from many to many relationships.
-In short we need a pivot table, which records the `tag_id` as well as the owning models id and the owning models type.
+A *many to many* relationship would not work, because eloquent does not know which of the two is the *owning* model for a particular entry.
+So we use the same idea we used for *polymorphic* relationships and combine it with the pivot table from *many to many* relationships.
+In short we need a pivot table, which records the `tag_id` as well as the *owning* models `id` and the *owning* models `type`.

-First create the pivot table, named `taggables` by default eloquent expects the pivot table to be named like the second argument in the `morphToMany` call (ours will be `taggable`) with and additional `s` in the end.
+First create the pivot table, named `taggables`.
+By default eloquent expects the pivot table to be named like the second argument in the `morphToMany` call (ours will be `taggable`) with and additional `s` in the end.
 The pivot table needs three columns `tag_id`, `taggable_id` and `taggable_type`.
-Eloquent will automatically fill this table, and an entry will be something like ` 1 | fc9234-... | Video `, where `1` is the id of the tag, `fc92334-...` is the `uuid` of the video and `Video` is the name of the model.
+Eloquent will automatically fill this table, and an entry will be something like ` 1 | fc9234-... | App\Api\V1\Models\Video `, where `1` is the id of the tag, `fc92334-...` is the `uuid` of the video and `App\Api\V1\Models\Video` is the name of the model.

 On our `Video` and `Article` model we define the exact same relationship to the `Tag` model.